Rwenzori Mountains National Park

 Follow the Nyamwamba Valley back toward Kilembe.

 The final day is mostly downhill, but still long.
-The valley is one of the most beautiful endings in the Rwenzori: mossy rocks, waterfalls, river crossings, forest, birds, primates, hyrax, and possible duiker sightings.
+The Nyamwamba Valley is one of the most beautiful endings in the Rwenzori: mossy rocks, waterfalls, river crossings, forest, birds, primates, hyrax, and possible duiker sightings.

-• Approximate distance: 12.2 km to the gate, then 2.8 km to Trekkers Hostel.
+• Approximate distance: 12.2 km to the gate, then 2.8 km to Trekkers Hostel, usually 5 to 8 hours.

 • Start early if connecting onward after the trek.